Xomega-Net/Xomega.Docs/docs/tutorial/3-details/7-related-fields.md

 ### Refactoring CRUD operations

-Next, we will replace those internal ID parameters (i.e. `customer id`, `bill to address id` and `ship to address id`) on the output of the `read` operation, and the input for the `create` and `update` operations with references to the `customer info` and `customer update` structures respectively.
+Next, we will replace those internal ID parameters (i.e. `customer id`, `bill to address id`, and `ship to address id`) on the output of the `read` operation, and the input for the `create` and `update` operations with references to the `customer info` and `customer update` structures respectively.

-While we're at it, we will also set the type for the `ship date` parameter to be just `date` without the time component in all those operations.
+While we're at it, we will also set the type for the `ship date` parameter to be just the `date` without the time component in all those operations.

 Below is a snippet that highlights all these changes.